Hyperdimension Neptunia: Hyperdimension Neptunia (2010)

+The game that introduced the series premise.
+Since its release, the game's story has always remained standalone in the isolated "Superdimension", never receiving a true sequel, as the games from mk2 onwards take place in a separate "Hyperdimension" universe with its own storylines, direct sequels and connected multiverses.

-Remade as Hyperdimension Neptunia Re;Birth 1 released in 2013, Hyperdimension Neptunia Re;Birth 1 Plus in 2018, and Neptunia re★Verse in 2020.
+The game was remade as Hyperdimension Neptunia Re;Birth 1 released in 2013 with a modestly rewritten story and a combat system inspired more by Victory, Hyperdimension Neptunia Re;Birth 1 Plus in 2018, and Neptunia re★Verse in 2020, which in itself is based on the first Re;Birth game.

 Hyperdimension Neptunia mk2 (2011)

-The second game in the series.
-It introduced gameplay mechanics, new characters, and interpretations of the previous ones, which became a mainstay in the series.
-The game's plot tackles more about the major consequences of video game piracy, albeit presented in a black-and-white manner.
-It was later remade as Hyperdimension Neptunia Re; Birth 2: Sisters Generation which was initially released in 2014 for PlayStation Vita and Steam.
+The second game in the series and first to introduce the Hyperdimension timeline.
+It introduced gameplay mechanics, new characters, and lore reinterpretations of the previous ones, rebooting the storyline which has since became the mainline universe for the rest of the series.
+The game's plot tackles more about the major consequences of video game piracy, albeit presented in a black-and-white manner, while maintaining a slightly darker tone and serious storyline, albeit occasionally interjected with moe' tropes of its era.

+It was later remade as Hyperdimension Neptunia Re; Birth 2: Sisters Generation which was initially released in 2014 for PlayStation Vita and Steam with slightly more content and a revamped combat system to fall more in line with Victory.

 Hyperdimension Neptunia Victory (2012)

-The third game in the series, which mainly takes in an alternate dimension and is based around gaming culture around the early generations until the sixth-generation era of gaming.
-It received an enhanced version for the PlayStation Vita and Steam as Hyperdimension Neptunia Re;Birth 3: V Generation which was initially released in 2014.
+The third game in the series, in which Hyperdimension's Neptune finds herself crashing head first into an alternate dimension called the "Ultradimension" that is based around gaming culture around the early generations until the sixth-generation era of gaming, while returning to the series more comical tone.

+It received an enhanced version for the PlayStation Vita and Steam as Hyperdimension Neptunia Re;Birth 3: V Generation which was initially released in 2014 with minimal changes to combat and added story scenes for postgame and an extended prologue taking place before Neptune's comical fall into the Ultradimension.

 Megadimension Neptunia VII (2015)

 The first game in the series for PlayStation 4 released worldwide in 2016.
 The game's plot is slightly inspired by the shift from the seventh generation of consoles to the 8th generation, as well as the history of the Sega Dreamcast.

 The game received a remake, framed as a retelling of the True Ending route, in 2017 as Megadimension Neptunia VIIR which featured new cutscenes with VR support.
-Released on the same platforms as the original (except for the Nintendo Switch).
+Released on the same platforms as the original (except for the Nintendo Switch, which still received the original release).